 You’re taught by a combination of guest lecturers, policy-makers and practitioners who bring together a global community of criticism, thought and innovation.

 Our expert staff draw upon both academic and practical marketing experience to provide you with a well-rounded business education.
 Their work is backed by social science theory and tackles current business issues in: business ethics and corporate social responsibility; organisation studies; leadership and strategy; finance and banking; risk management; and international management.

 This course is based at our Southend Campus, in the centre of Southend-on-Sea.

 You benefit from excellent study facilities, IT labs and ample space for working in groups or individually.
 Essex Business School also provides study skills support to help you reach your academic potential.

 Southend-on-Sea has excellent transport links with London, by rail or road, and Europe, via London Southend Airport.
 As well as the seafront, the town has fantastic social facilities, including the world famous Southend Pier, a bowling alley and an array of bars and restaurants.

 Modern marketers must be creative and ethical.
 We encourage you to innovate and consider the impact of marketing on wider society so you can effectively lead on international marketing strategy throughout your career.
 You’ll also find this degree invaluable should you wish to start your own entrepreneurial venture.

 Our graduates manage marketing activities in organisations of all sizes, or apply their skills to their own businesses.
-In 2014, 87% of all of our Masters graduates were in work or further study within six months of graduating.
+In 2015, 78% of our postgraduate taught students were in work or further study (DLHE).